ElectroTechnique/TSynth-for-Teensy3.6/README.md

 # Instructions

 The source code requires Teensyduino from [PJRC](https://pjrc.com) to compile.
 You also need CircularBuffer from Agileware and Adafruit_GFX, which are available in the Arduino Library Manager.
+The latest TeensyDuino v1.54beta9+ appears to work fine now.